Where is Val Gardena, Italy?

 Train & Bus to Val Gardena

 Whilst it may take a little longer, a sure way to POW (Protect Our Winters) is by taking the train & bus to Val Gardena.
-To get a sense of the transport network, see the Dolomites regional transport map here.
+To get a sense of the local transport network, see the Dolomites regional transport map here.

 Driving to Val Gardena